SidVer312/SVWord/README.md

 # SVWord
 A text editor made in Python and QT.
-An attempt at making an MS Word alternative